netascode/ansible-dc-vxlan/README.md

 ```

-This file is going to contain the connection parameters for reachability to the NDFC controller.
-The `ansible_user`, and `ansible_password` are set to establish connection to the NDFC controller.
-For the devices, you will set separate variables also configured as environment variables.
-The usage of environment variables is done for security reasons, so that the credentials are not stored in plain text in the repository.
-Accidentally including your credentials in a repository is very hard to remove.
-Hence, the usage of environment variables is recommended as a starting point.
+This file is going to contain the connection parameters for reachability to the
+NDFC controller.
+The `ansible_user`, and `ansible_password` are set to establish
+connection to the NDFC controller.
+For the devices, you will set separate
+variables also configured as environment variables.

+> [!IMPORTANT]
+> The usage of environment variables is done for security reasons, so that the
+> credentials are not stored in plain text in the repository.
+Accidentally
+> including your credentials in a repository is very hard to remove.
+Hence, the
+> usage of environment variables is recommended as a starting point.

 Also, if you plan to eventually utilize a pipeline, the environment variables can be set in the pipeline configuration in a secure manner that is not exposed to the repository.